Lulu, Florida

 Lulu is an unincorporated community in Columbia County, Florida, United States.
 Lulu is located on State Road 100, 10.5 mi east-southeast of Lake City.
+The former right-of-way for the Georgia Southern and Florida Railway runs along the south side of SR 100 in Lulu.

 History

 A post office called Lulu was established in 1891, and remained in operation until being discontinued in 1976.
 Lulu was the name of the first postmaster's love interest.